arcVaishali/MediSync/README.md

    npm start
    ```

-7. Voila the website is up and functioning in you local dev environment.
+7. Voila! the website is up and functioning on your local dev environment.

 # Our Team
 - Frontend